galaxyproject/training-material/topics/transcriptomics/tutorials/goenrichment/tutorial.md

 >    {: .comment}
 {: .hands_on}

-As you may notice, the number of enriched GO Terms is very high, with graphs that are too extensive to analyze manually.
+As you see, the number of enriched GO Terms is very high, with graphs that are too extensive to analyze manually.
 And this is despite the fact that GOEnrichment ignores singletons and skips dependent tests by default, precisely to avoid enrichment results that are too extensive and not informative.

 The Summarize Output option in the GOEnrichment tool addresses this problem by conflating branches/families of enriched GO terms and selecting the most representative term(s) from them (usually 1-2 term per family).
 The greatly simplifies the results while retaining branch information, and thus ensuring that every enriched family of functions is present in the results.
 Some specificity is necessarily lost, but the trade-off is that the results become easier and more intuitive to analyze.